How to Qualify for the Canadian Experience Class

 So, you've had the chance to live and work in Canada for over a year but don't know how to apply for Canadian Permanent Residency or find which pathway to Canada PR is best for you.
 Fortunately, the government of Canada has created the perfect path for you.
 The Canadian Experience Class (CEC) is one of the safest and fastest pathways to getting your Canadian PR.

 This program is one of the three Express Entry programs, meaning if you apply for permanent residence through this program, you could be a permanent resident of Canada in six months.
-However, this program is only for a selected group of applicants, so it's essential to know how to qualify for the CEC.
+However, this program is only for a selected group of applicants, so knowing how to qualify for the CEC is essential.

 What is the CEC?

-The CEC is an economic immigration program under the Express Entry system specifically for skilled foreign workers who have already been living and working in Canada for at least one year under some temporary resident statuses like a Working Holiday Visa, a work permit or a study permit.
+The CEC is an economic immigration program under the Express Entry system specifically for skilled foreign workers who have already been living and working in Canada for at least one year under some temporary resident status like a Working Holiday Visa, a work permit, or a study permit.
+Learn more about the Express Entry System below:

-To be considered for the CEC, applicants should start by checking their eligibility for this program, and once this is established an Express Entry profile will be created on the government of Canada's website.
-At MDC we have a state-of-the-art evaluation dashboard which assists our clients in ensuring their applications are complete, and that all supporting documentation is valid and correct.
-Details such as your nationality, age, marital status, qualifications, language ability and work experience are evaluated by Immigration, Refugees and Citizenship Canada (IRCC) via the Comprehensive Ranking System (CRS) to create a CRS score.
+To be considered for the CEC, applicants should start by checking their eligibility for this program, and once this is established, an Express Entry profile will be created on the Government of Canada's website.
+Details such as your nationality, age, marital status, qualifications, language ability, and work experience are evaluated by Immigration, Refugees, and Citizenship Canada (IRCC) via the Comprehensive Ranking System (CRS) to create a CRS score.
 The CRS scores are entered into the Express Entry pool for your program.

 Every two weeks, the government of Canada runs an Express Entry draw, which picks all applicants with a CRS score higher than a certain number in each program and presents them with an Invitation to Apply (ITA) for Canada PR.
 Successful applicants have 60 days to submit the required documentation for processing—the number changes based on the size and strength of the Express Entry pool.

-However, to qualify for the CEC, you must ensure you fulfill all of the significant criteria for both Express Entry and the CEC.
+However, to qualify for the CEC, you must fulfill all the significant criteria for Express Entry and the CEC.

 To qualify for the CEC, you have to ensure your Express Entry credentials are at a certain level.
 Requirements for the Canadian Experience Class are as follows: